JarekSopinski/TIL/Angular/Components.md

 ## Angular components

 Each Angular application consits of modules, that can be resposible for larger functionalities (i.e. you can have an admin panel module).
-Modules are than divided into components, which are responsible views and logic of a certain code blocks.
+Modules are than divided into components, which are responsible for views and logic of a certain code blocks.

 Components can be created manually or generated using Angular CLI.
 In the second case, we use "ng g c foo" command, which stands for "ng generate component".
 In this example, "foo" is a component's name.